gianjaeger/Network-for-insider-trading-detection/README.md

 # Network-for-insider-trading-detection

-This project was completed as part of the Data-driven Networks Class taught by Renaud Lambiotte at the Oxford Internet Institute.
+This project was completed as part of the Data-driven Networks class taught by Renaud Lambiotte at the Oxford Internet Institute.

 **Abstract**